sitthykun/smilelog/README.md

 ### Logger Vs. Consoler

 ##### 1. Logger:
-Logger is a tracking class library and write/output into a file.\
+Logger is a tracing class library and write/output into a file.\
 This will need generating a file and keep writing the content.
 Let's Look at its configure would explain more: